aesalazar/AsteroidsWasm/readme.md

 Performance varies among the technologies with WinForms Core being the clear winner for desktop and Firefox for Blazor/Web.
 Wpf Core is a close second for desktop.

+## .NET Core Notes

+The three .NET Core 3 applications were written using Preview 4 of the SDK so remember to have it installed.
+You can check what versions are installed (you can have multiple) by entering in a command prompt:

+`dotnet --info` or `dotnet --version`

+If using Visual Studio 2019, make sure to enable the use of preview versions of SDKs:

+`Options > Project and Solutions > .NET Core > Use previews of the .NET Core SDK`

 ## Xamarin Notes